JudyXiaodanZhu/Elastic-Cloud-Application/README.md

 ## Introduction
 The purpose of this project is to develop an EC2 autoscaler that, in combination with AWS LBS, can self provision resources based on CPU usage. \
-An application called Photo Gallary is developed to test the elasticity of my Authscaler.
+An application called Photo Gallary is developed to test the elasticity of my Autoscaler.
 Details are explained below.

 ## Views
 The autoscaler has a manager UI which let users monitor the active workers and their average CPU utilization.
 Users can also manage resources manually by add or remove EC2 instances based on threshold.